undergrad-partner-school

 Need-based financial aid is exactly what it sounds like — it’s awarded based on the determined financial need.

-There were 1,128 students who obtained need-based financial aid of any kind.
+There were 1,128 students who received need-based financial aid of any kind.
 The total number of students (including freshmen) who were determined to have financial need was found to be 1,136.
-The amount of federal need-based scholarships/grants awarded to the students at this institution stood at $3,268,914, and state $4,286,384.
+The amount of federal need-based scholarships/grants awarded to the students at this institution was $3,268,914, and state $4,286,384.
 The students of Lenoir-Rhyne University received the -institutional need-based aid in the amount of $23,475,415, and external in the amount of $636,747.

 $21,852